-Sense of humor 'as vast as the universe': Twitter remembers Stephen Hawking
+Tributes flood in for Stephen Hawking

 Former colleagues from the world of academia and research also posted memories of Hawking.

-Egyptologist, TED speaker and "space archaeologist" Sarah Parcak recalled that one encounter between the two almost came to a messy end.
+Egyptologist and "space archaeologist" Sarah Parcak recalled how one encounter between the two almost came to a messy end.

 'Huge inspiration'

-Tanya Harrison, "Professional Martian" and director of research at ASU's Space Technology and Science, recalled what an inspiration Hawking was to her growing up, especially given his disability -- he suffered from ALS for over five decades.
+Tanya Harrison, "professional Martian" and director of research at Arizona State University's Space Technology and Science Initiative, recalled what an inspiration Hawking was to her growing up, especially given his disability -- he suffered from amyotrophic lateral sclerosis for more than five decades.

 "Absolutely heartbroken at the news of Stephen Hawking's passing.
 He was a huge inspiration to me as a teen when I was in and out of wheelchairs from my illness -- seeing him keeping on doing science kept me going."